COVID-19 school outbreaks could lead to closure

 CONCORD — A public school may have to close and go to remote learning for two weeks if it has a COVID-19 outbreak, Gov. Chris Sununu said Thursday, though he noted local officials will make the final decision.

-An outbreak is defined as three different clusters -- with a cluster involving three cases of virus in the same classroom -- with evidence the virus was transmitted between those clusters.
-It’s possible, he said, an outbreak could be contained and school stay open at a large campus such as Manchester Central High School.
+An outbreak is defined as three different clusters — with a cluster involving three cases of virus in the same classroom — with evidence the virus was transmitted between those clusters.
+It’s possible, he said, an outbreak could be contained and school stay open at a large campus such as Manchester High School Central.

 “That doesn’t mean you have to shut down the whole school,” he said.